NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 - Those confidence values **come directly from each base classifier** Rule model example : **if base_confidence_yes0 <= 0.229, then predict no**
 ### Bagging
+Manipulate training data, training n base classifiers of the **same type** For each **base classifier training**
+1. Create training data or bootstrap by **sampling with replacement**
+2. Use training data to train base classifier
+**Final prediction** : by majority vote (or avg prediction confidence) from n base classifiers **Sampling with replacement** :
+- Some records are chosen many times while some are never chosen
+-
 ### Boosting
 ---
 - Training **n base classifiers** of the same type